SGrondin/tdigest/README.md

 The T-Digest is a data structure and algorithm for constructing an approximate distribution for a collection of real numbers presented as a stream.

-The median of a list of medians is not necessarily equal to the median of the whole dataset.
-The median (p50), p95, and p99 are critical measures that are expensive to compute due to their requirement of having the entire **sorted** dataset present in one place.
+The T-Digest can estimate percentiles or quantiles extremely accurately even at the tails, while using a fraction of the space of the original data.

-The T-Digest can estimate percentiles or quantiles extremely accurately even at the tails, while using a fraction of the space.
+A median of medians is not equal to the median of the whole dataset.
+Percentiles are critical measures that are expensive to compute due to their requirement of having the entire **sorted** dataset present in one place.
+These downsides are addressed by using the T-Digest.

-Additionally, the T-Digest is concatenable, making it a good fit for distributed systems.
+A T-Digest is concatenable, making it a good fit for distributed systems.
 The internal state of a T-Digest can be exported as a binary string, and the concatenation of any number of those strings can then be imported to form a new T-Digest.

 ```ocaml
 let combined = Tdigest.merge [ td1; td2; td3 ] in